Bridging Wellness & Fandom

 Homepage

-The homepage originally emphasized the avatar, causing users to overlook self-care tasks.
+The homepage originally emphasized the avatar, causing users to miss self-care tasks.
 I made “My Training” the focal point and moved the avatar to the profile page, boosting task completion from 60% to 95%.

 Looking Ahead